webmastak/gnome-shell-extensions-mediaplayer/README.md

   * **Indicator status text:** (default: empty)

-        gsettings set org.gnome.shell.extensions.mediaplayer status-text ' <span color="#76B0EC" font="9">%t</span>'
+        gsettings set org.gnome.shell.extensions.mediaplayer status-text ' <span color="#76B0EC" font="9">{trackTitle}</span>'

-    The status text can be formatted with the Pango syntax. %t, %a, %b are replaced respectively by the current title, current artist and current album playing.
+    The status text can be formatted with the Pango syntax.
+Placeholders will be replace with the actual value of the playing track.
+Common placeholders to use: trackAlbum, trackArtist, trackNumber, trackTitle...

     Note: This setting has only effect if indicator-position is 'center' or 'right'.